icflorescu/trpc-sveltekit-example/README.md

 ❌ This example **won't work on Vercel** because it's set up to use a local SQLite database.
 ✔️ [trpc-sveltekit](https://github.com/icflorescu/trpc-sveltekit), however, **does work on Vercel**.

+## Stand with Ukraine

+On 24th of February 2022 [Russia unlawfully invaded Ukraine](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).
+This is an unjustified, unprovoked attack on the sovereignty of a neighboring country, but also an open affront to international peace and stability that has the potential to degenerate into a nuclear event threatening the very existence of humanity.
+I am an EU (Romanian) citizen, but I am doing everything in my power to stop this madness.
+I stand with Ukraine.
+The entire Svelte community ❤️🇺🇦.
+Here's [how you can show your support](https://www.stopputin.net/).

 ## License